1. Home

 Disappearing Nine Patch Quilt Block Pattern

 First cut.
 The 2" rule aligns with the left side of the center patch.
 Left edge of the block lies on the 6-1/4" vertical rule.
-Top and bottom edges of the block are parallel to horizontal rules (in this case edges of a 12-1/2" square ruler).
+Top and bottom edges of the block are parallel to horizontal rules (in this case edges of a 12-1/2" square ruler). © Janet Wickell

-To Make One Floral Parent Nine Patch Block
+Make One Parent Nine Patch Block

-Cut 9 floral squares, each 4-1/2" x 4-1/2":
+Cut 9 squares, each 4-1/2" x 4-1/2"

 • (1) dark